FabricMC/fabric-meta/README.md

 ### /v2/versions/intermediary

-Lists all of the intermediary versions, stable is based of the minecraft version
+Lists all of the intermediary versions, stable is based of the Minecraft version.

 ```json
 [